2023-2024 Undergraduate Catalog *As of 06/01/2024

 Good Academic Standing

 Students are considered to be in good academic standing and performing satisfactorily at UMES if their cumulative GPA is at least 2.0.
+The exception to the grid below applies to first-time freshmen during their first two semesters of enrollment at UMES.

 Academic Probation